Hasan-2323/marketa/README.md

-# marketa
+# Marketa

-Marketa - Create your own store and publish ads
+A marketplace app where users can create their own stores and publish product listings.